In the guide

 If you need further advice about the other descriptions of methods of farming, or the hens housing requirements, please contact APHA on 03000 200 301.Back to top

-- they should be kept out of direct sunlight and away from other goods that might flavour them, such as onions or washing powder
+- eggs should be kept out of direct sunlight and away from other goods that might flavour them, such as onions or washing powder

 - stock must be rotated to ensure that it remains within the stated weight and quality grade